CuriouslyCory/FullStackApp/README.md

 You should now be able to access http://localhost:4200 from your browser.

 ## Thoughts and notes
+For SEO implimenting a node server, or using a service like prerender.io to render the pages would be paramount.
 Unless I impliment pagination there's no benefit to fetching and cacheing individual items.
 I'm better off creating a syncronization with my local DB rather than a traditional cacheing model.
 Lumen doesn't have session capabilites built in, this forces me to comply with stateless distributed app models, so I'll have to generate some sort of token for the client to use to identify and track unique client sessions.
 CORS in lumen really should be built in considering what it's designed for, but after some experimentation with some custom middleware I found  Barryvdh\Cors to be incredibly standards compliant and verbose.